-Some material and secondary reading will be made available online via the internet platform Agora.
+Some material and secondary reading will be made available online via the internet platform OpenOlat.
 Students are asked to obtain the following:

 - Shakespeare, William.
 As You Like It. c.
 1599.
 Edited by Juliet Dusinberre, Bloomsbury, 2006.
 The Arden Shakespeare Third Series.
-ISBN: 9781904271222. - Spark, Muriel.
-The Prime of Miss Jean Brodie.
-1961.
-Any edition (mine is the Penguin Modern Classic). - Stevenson, Robert Louis.
+ISBN: 9781904271222. - Stevenson, Robert Louis.
 The Strange Case of Dr Jekyll and Mr. Hyde.
 1886.
 Any edition (mine is the Penguin Classics; you can also find this short novella in the Norton Anthology of English Literature, amongst the Victorians).